CraftAcademy/library-challenge/README.md

 ```

 * Create a method that checks out the book using the index number.
 It pushes in the "available" and "return_date" values in the YAML file. **done**
-* Create a class double for Visitor class and add the function that pushes "borrowed_by" value into the YAML file.
+* Create a class double for Visitor class and add the function that pushes "borrowed_by" value into the YAML file. **done**

 ```